Hashehri/EDA-MTA/Project-Proposal.md

 * Find congestions per day for each train station.

-* Find congestions per day priod.
+* Find congestions time of day for each train station.

-* How to use those congestions positively and target the most crowded stations.
+## Objective and Goal:

+### Find the congestion on each station.

 ## Design:
 The project utilizes a dataset provided by the MTA that helps in getting information regarding the stations especially the turnstiles information.
-MTA APIs for Plotly graphs and line logos.
-Therefore, the design detects congestions based on stations exits, entries between morning and evening.
-After detecting, the model will generate a live graph for spotting congestions, to enable the Ads agencies to take action to improve ads operations and pay attention to the busy stations.
+Therefore, the design detects congestions based on stations exits, entries.
+After detecting, the model will generate a graph for spotting congestions, to enable the Ads agencies to take action to improve ads operations and pay attention to the busy stations.

 ## Data: